TZstatsADS/fall2019-proj2--sec1-grp4/README.md

 ![screenshot](screenshot6.png)

 In this second project of GR5243 Applied Data Science, we develop a version 2.0 of an *Exploratory Data Analysis and Visualization* shiny app on a topic :NYC Tour Guide Application, which using [NYC Open Data](https://opendata.cityofnewyork.us/) and  restaurant-related data crawled from Yelp.
-See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is:
 - shiny app development for practical daily tool